guardian/riff-raff/readme.md

 * Type:

   The type of package.
 The various package types define what the deployable actions are for this package.
-For example the resin-webapp type, we block the container, copy the files, restart the containear, test the ports, test a set of urls and unblock.
+For example the jetty-webapp type, we block the container, copy the files, restart the container, test the ports, test a set of urls and unblock.

-* Apps:

-  The sort of machine to deploy to.
-The systems machine interface will return a list of hosts with compatible apps, so this must match the responses from your operations teams deployment info scripts.

 * Data: